 - You may find that you have enlarged lymph nodes under your arms.

 - Your milk supply may decrease temporarily.

-- You might notice that your milk seems thicker, or has a fatty look to it.
+- You might notice that your milk seems thicker or has a fatty look.

 - Continue to breastfeed.
 Breastfeeding will help to clear the infection and relieve some breast soreness.